-Council has made a commitment to increasing recycling capacity and that will mean changes to the service in coming weeks.
+Council has made a commitment to increasing recycling capacity and that will mean upcoming changes to the service.

 HAVE YOU RUN OUT OF SINGLE USE PLASTIC BAGS?